comrade70/saiket-systems-internship/readme.md

 ![StandardScaler](https://img.shields.io/badge/StandardScaler-Feature%20Scaling-yellowgreen)

 ## Problem Statement
 Customer churn remains a major challenge in the telecommunications industry.
 Telecom companies often struggle to identify customers who are likely to discontinue their services owing to factors such as charges, contract type, and tenure.
-Without a  predictive model, businesses may fail to implement timely retention strategies for at-risk customers, which ultimately affect their revenues and business continuity
+Without a  predictive model, businesses may fail to implement timely retention strategies for at-risk customers, which ultimately affects their revenues and business continuity

 ## Project Overview
-In this project I have analysed customer churn in a historical dataset of a telecommunications company and developed predictive models to identify at-risk customers.
-Most importantly,the key objective is to provide actionable insights and recommendations to reduce churn and improve customer retention.
+In this project, I have analysed customer churn in a historical dataset of a telecommunications company and developed predictive models to identify at-risk customers.
+Most importantly, the key objective is to provide actionable insights and recommendations to reduce churn and improve customer retention.

-To achieve this, I performed a number of tasks which are highlighted in the workflow section.
+To achieve this, I performed six tasks, which are highlighted in the workflow section.

 ## Dataset